gigacontr.8

 --smsselectmsg id

-Select message id and the messages which belong to the same concatenated message as
+Select message id and the messages which belong to the same con-

 --smssend